 07-07-2020 | By Moe Long

 When it comes to display technologies such as projectors and panels, factors such as resolution and refresh rate are often discussed.
 But the underlying technology is equally, if not more, important.
 There are tons of different types of screens, from OLED and LED to TN, VA, and IPS.
-Learn all about the various monitor and television types, from operation to pros and cons!
+Learn about the various monitor and television types, from operation to pros and cons!

-1) Film layer that polarizes light entering 2) glass substrate that dictates the dark shapes when LCD screen is on 3) Liquid crystal layer 4) glass substrate that lines up with the horizontal filter 5) Horizontal film filter letting light through or blocking it 6) Reflective surface transmitting image to the viewer
+1) Film layer that polarizes light entering 2) glass substrate that dictates the dark shapes when the LCD screen is on 3) Liquid crystal layer 4) glass substrate that lines up with the horizontal filter 5) Horizontal film filter letting light through or blocking it 6) Reflective surface transmitting an image to the viewer

 Image source: Wikipedia

 LCDs have utilized CCFLs or cold cathode fluorescent lamps.
 An LCD panel lit with CCFL backlighting benefits from extremely uniform illumination for a pretty even level of brightness across the entire screen.
 However, this comes at the expense of picture quality.
 Unlike an LED TV, cold cathode fluorescent lamp LCD monitors lack dimming capabilities.
-Since the brightness level is even throughout the entire array, darker portion of scenes might look overly lit or washed out.
-While that might not be as obvious in a room filled with ambient light, under ideal movie-watching conditions, or a dark room, it’s noticeable.
+Since the brightness level is even throughout the entire array, a darker portion of scenes might look overly lit or washed out.
+While that might not be as obvious in a room filled with ambient light, under ideal movie-watching conditions, or in a dark room, it’s noticeable.
 LED TVs have mostly replaced CCFL.

 An LCD panel is transmissive rather than emissive.
 Composition depends on the specific form of LCD being used, but generally, pixels are made up of subpixel layers that comprise the RGB (red-green-blue) colour spectrum and control the light that passes through.
 A backlight is needed, and it’s usually LED for modern monitors.